Compiling XCSoar

 To cross-compile to (desktop) Windows, you need Mingw-w64.

-make TARGET=PC
+make TARGET=WIN64OPENGL

 Use one of the following targets: